Abuse of discretion

 Arbitrary and capricious

 The duty of a court reviewing agency action under the arbitrary or capricious standard is to ascertain whether the agency examined the relevant data and articulated a rational connection between the facts found and the decision made.
-In re Hamilton, CSA 100-09, 13 (9/17/10), citing Olenhouse v.
+In re Hamilton, CSA 100-09 and 107-09, p.
+13 (9/17/10), citing Olenhouse v.
 Commodity Credit Corp., 42 F.3d 1560, 1574 (10th Cir.1994).

 Cause of action